 In the 1800s, Colorado quickly became the hub of activity after gold was discovered.
 Those looking to make it rich quickly came to Colorado seeking their fortune, which brought in a slew of hard-working, rowdy, and unruly men.

 These new residents helped build some of the state’s current towns and brought with them stories of the Wild West.
 Tales about mining for gold and silver, rowdy saloons, and gun-slinging showdowns.

 When the mines started to close and the value of silver declined, these old mining towns went belly up, and to save them they turned to tourism to help stay afloat.
 Plus, with historical preservation efforts, these Old West towns of Colorado still stand today as a representation of what life once was and offer a peek into the past for modern-day travelers.

 Here are some of the best Old West towns in Colorado, in no particular order:

 1. Central City

-Today visitors can walk the historic streets of downtown of this well-preserved mining town with its unique late 1800s mine structures, Victorian-era homes, and historic turn-of-the-century buildings that make Victor one of the best remaining Old West towns of Colorado.
-Plus, discover the old mining relics that are scattered around the outskirts of the town’s central district.
+Today visitors can walk the historic streets of downtown of this iconic mining town with its unique late 1800s mine structures, Victorian-era homes, and historic turn-of-the-century buildings.
+Together, they make Victor one of the best remaining Old West towns of Colorado.
+Plus, discover the mining relics that are scattered around the outskirts of the town’s central district.